Bunn/TDC-Widget-iOS-Talk/README.md

 ![TodayWidget](/Images/example.png?raw=true "TodayWidget")

 ## License
-FCBBarCodeGenerator is released under the MIT license.
+TDC-Widget-iOS-Talk is released under the MIT license.
 See the LICENSE file for more info.